BBC Breakfast presenter Dan Walker tells The Star where he likes to go at the weekend

 Dan Walker: BBC Breakfast host and ex-Strictly star's Sheffield favourites Prithi Raj, Domo, Marmadukes...

-BBC TV presenter Dan Walker has described Sheffield as The Best City and has shared what he and his family like to do and where they love to go exclusively with The Star.
+BBC TV presenter Dan Walker has described Sheffield as The Best City and has shared what he and his family like to do, where they love to go and their favourite places to eat exclusively with The Star.

 The former Strictly Come Dancing contestant who lives in Sheffield with his wife and three children – plus dog Winnie – has shared how his weekend includes walking, going to church and spending family time in the city’s many cafes and restaurants.